 The card features a great shot of the player after a successful hit, with his eyes watching the ball as it soars through the air off-camera.

-Outfielder Marco Luciano was only a 16-year-old when he signed with the Giants, although he was the No. 2 ranked prospect among baseball’s international class at the time.
+Outfielder Marco Luciano was only a 16-year-old when he signed with the Giants, although he was the No. 2 ranked prospect in baseball’s international class then.
 He signed the deal back in 2018, and while he won’t see time in the major leagues this season, and most likely not next season, he’s still seen as one of the best prospects in the game.

 His 2019 Bowman Chrome Prospects card features a strong image of Luciano ready to bat, with a Giants logo clearly visible on his shoulder.
-It has a stadium background, along with a curved border that isn’t featured on the right-hand side.
-It’s his 1st Bowman, and there are plenty of parallels that alter the border color.
+It has a stadium background and a curved border that isn’t featured on the right-hand side.
+It’s his 1st Bowman, and plenty of parallels alter the border color.

 2019 Bowman Chrome Parallels: Camo, Sky Blue (/499), Purple (/250), Blue (/150), Green (/99), Gold (/50), Orange (/25), Red (/5), Platinum (1/1), Printing Plates (1/1)

 2019 Shohei Ohtani Topps Heritage Real One #SO

 The 2018 American League Rookie of the Year, Shohei Ohtani looked set to feature heavily in 2020.
 ‘Sho Time’ picked up a flexor strain in his right elbow in 2020, ruling him out from pitching for the rest of the season.

 From the 2019 Topps Heritage Real One Autographs Set, Ohtani’s card is a great option if you’re looking for signed investment pieces.
 Base editions are signed in blue, but you’ll also be able to find red ink versions that are serial-numbered to just 70.
 The image shows Itani with a bat held ready, with a nostalgia-heavy background reminiscent of the ‘50s.